SlimIO/Addon/README.md

 # Addon
-This package provide the foundation to build Addon container that will rely and work with the Core.
+This package provide the foundation to build Addons that will rely and work with the Core.
+Addon is just a container that will help you as a developer.

 ## Getting Started